quiltdata/quilt/docs/FAQ.md

 requires at least 256 IPs.
 This means a minimum CIDR block of `/24`.

 Optional additional features (such as automated data packaging) require additional IPs.

+## In the catalog file list there is a column for "Last modified", but no datetime value is displayed for folders

+In Amazon S3 there is technically no such thing as folders, just **object prefixes**.
+So there is not any `Last modified` information anywhere except on the file objects themselves.